cilwerner/ms-identity-docs-code-dotnet/5-advanced/background-console-worker-app-webapp/README.md

 cd "1-Integrated-Cache\1-1-WebApp-BgWorker"
 ```

-### Step 2: Register the Web App project with your Azure AD tenant
+### Step 2: Register the Web App project with your Microsoft Entra tenant

 There is two projects in this sample, although you will only use one app registration.
 To register it, you can:

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.

 <details>